‘Hoping that gyms will be loyal to squash is wishful thinking’

 This is already happening, with two distinct business models, one led by commercial chains and the other by community groups providing much of the labor costs for free.
 And don’t think that pickleball is for retirees in Florida.
 It has captivated young and fit racquet athletes resulting in a pro tour covered on ESPN and CBS.

 Last week’s US Open Pickleball Championships in Florida attracted 2,600 players and 13,000 spectators.
 It was promoted as “the biggest pickleball party in the world”.
-In contrast, I recall the first million-dollar World Squash Championships in 2019 taking place inside an icy-cold Union Station in Chicago with daily images of rows of empty seats.
+In contrast, I recall the first million-dollar World Squash Championships in 2019 taking place inside an icy-cold Union Station in Chicago with daily images shared around the globe showing rows of empty seats.

 At club level, all this means is that squash stakeholders need to start figuring out models that work and perhaps partnering with other sports like pickleball or fitness.